pencil2d/pencil2d.github.io/contribute/index.md

 ## Contributing code

-Do you like to code?
-Pencil2D is completely open source on [Github][0].
+Do you like programming?
 Get started quickly with our [development document][1] and start building and fixing bugs in just a few steps.

-You have to use **C++** and **Qt** to work on Pencil2D.
+Pencil2D is developed in **C++** and **Qt Framework**.
 If you have any difficulties getting involved or finding answers to your questions, please bring those questions to the [discord chat room][5] so that we can help you.

 [0]: https://github.com/pencil2d/pencil